How to Make Marbled Easter Eggs

-These marbled Easter Eggs have been a long time favorite for our kids.
-We first made our Easter eggs this way in our initial year of blogging and we come back and re- share this DIY every year because its just that dang GOOD!
-And, you know, if it aint broke, don’t fix it!
+These marbled Easter Eggs have been a long time favorite for our kids and so many of our friends asked, “how do I make a marbled Easter egg?!”
+So we decided to share a post in our initial year of blogging and we come back and re- share this DIY easter craft every year because its just that dang GOOD!
+And, you know, if it ain’t broke, don’t fix it!

 Here’s what you need:

 - White mens Shaving Cream (any kind, original is fine)

 - Paints (we used Crafsmart satin acrylic paint from Michaels – any craft store will have these)

 - Sharpie Metallic Paint pens (silver, gold and rose)